hythamsa/Meraki-Automation/README.md

 If you do not wish to define the variables into the file, input validation is performed and will kick it back to a raw_input prompting the user for required information.

-Additional input validation will be configured over the coming days.
+Additional input validation will be configured over the coming days along with a code clean-up.